-On 31 August 1972 the strike committees of North Wales building workers’ met in the upstairs room of the Bull and Stirrup in Chester.
+On August 31st, 1972, the strike committees of the North Wales building workers’ met in the upstairs room of the Bull and Stirrup in Chester.

-Six of them would go to prison and one of these would die later as a result of the treatment he received while there.
+Six of them would go to prison and one of these would die later as a result of the treatment he received while incarcerated.

 The strike had begun in June 1972 on selected major building sites, the first of these being Marks and Spencers in Liverpool.
 Pressure from the rank and file soon forced the Union of Construction Allied Trades and Technicians (UCATT) and the Transport and General Workers Union (TGWU) to call all their members out.